OoliteProject/OoliteAddonScanner/readme.md

 ## Run the scanner:
 Use the scripts `run-scanner.cmd` on Windows and `run-scanner.sh` on Linux.
 Or run `mvn run`, or `java -jar ooliteaddonscanner.jar`

+The scanner will fire up, download the relevant files and create a file structure in your current directory.

 ## Run the Plist Tester:
 Use the scripts `run-plist-tester.cmd` on Windows and `run-plist-tester.sh` on Linux.